EVENTS AT SEA

 From a reader:

 As the ship came into the inlet to anchor at Moorea it lost all power and was out of control for about 5 minutes, which resulted in the ship touching the coral reef.
 Two weeks later the captain admitted what had happened and that to lose control of the ship was the worst thing to happen in his career.
 He told us that in August one of the front three thrusters packed in and a little while later the second one left him.
-As we manoeuvred into Moorea the last one as he said, left us resulting in a power surge and cutting all power.
+As we maneuvered into Moorea the last one as he said, left us resulting in a power surge and cutting all power.
 The only way to stop the ship was to drop an anchor and he said they just touched the reef.
 We then had to use tugs from then on and I don’t think even as I write this that the three thrusters have been fixed.

 Loss of propulsion